Volus208/BioMeta/README.md

     - repeat 97 more times.
 See why I don't recommend this way to everyone ?

 Don't worry, soldering the diodes is easier and can be done in a few minutes.
 All of the other components are THT.

+## The backplate
+The SVG file is in `pcb/backplate.svg`.
+I made mine out of aluminium, but you can really use anything you want.
+If you are cutting your backplate with a CNC, remember to file the corners where the two parts meet.
+If you are using a laser cutter, they should fit together without any post processing.

+## The firmware
+This keyboard doesn't run QMK because that firmware is missing two features : finger print sensor support and a communication protocol between the two arduinos that isn't I²C or UART.
+The second reason is the biggest problem : the UART is already used for the fingerprint sensor and the I²C protocol seems to have problems with the Adafruit Neopixel library (it has something to do with interrupts).
+This is why I had to make my own protocol, which runs at an undefined frequency.
+### Communication protocol between the two parts
+This protocol doesn't support hotplug so you might need to restart the keyboard if one of the two Arduinos reboot.

+COM_DELAY is configurable in the code by modifying COM_SPEED.
+The communication can probably be a lot faster, feel free to try and push it as fast as possible until you get errors.
+### Fingerprint ID
+The fingerprint sensor feature types a string of you choice automatically if your fingerprint is identified, basically like a macro.
+To set that string, enter it in `arduino_code/left_part/password.h`.
+To use it, press AltGr + Fn to begin the serial communication with the sensor.
+When a valid fingerprint is detected, the password will be sent and the serial port will be closed.
+### Fn key
+Did you know that the Fn key isn't actually a key ?
+There is no ASCII code for it, so only the keyboard can recognize it for custom actions.
+Here, it changes the LED lighting mode or enables the fingerprint sensor.